 |Primary Identification||Secondary Identification|

-|Present ONE form of Primary Identification||If a Primary form of identification is not available, present TWO forms of Secondary Identification|
+|Must present ONE form of Primary Identification||And ONE form of Secondary Identification|

-|Certificate issued by US Consular Offices documenting the birth of a child on foreign soil to a US citizen.
-(Form FS-545, Form DS-1350, DS Form 240 or Form 240)|
+|Foreign passport with Form I-94 or Form I-94A (unexpired)||Certificate issued by US Consular Offices documenting the birth of a child on foreign soil to a US citizen.
+(Form FS-545, Form DS-1350, DS Form|